(Updated Feb 2023)

 You may be surprised to hear feedback that anything from the photos on your website to the language used in a job description can make a huge difference when someone is considering working for your company.
 It's all about being conscious of what you're putting out there.
 According to a survey by Ideal.com, 67% of job seekers use diversity as an important factor when considering companies and job offers.
 The bottom line?
 The way you present your commitment to diversity matters; for example, regurgitating legal jargon about being an equal opportunity employer without adding your own spin falls flat for those evaluating your open roles.

 We’ll end this brainstorm with a thought-provoking study.
-In 2021, research published by Harvard Business Review found that in hiring situations where only one non-white or non-male individual is on the list of potential candidates, their chances of being hired are practically zero.
+Research published by Harvard Business Review found that in hiring situations where only one non-white or non-male individual is on the list of potential candidates, their chances of being hired are practically zero.
 It’s our nature as humans to reduce risk and avoid deviating from the norm, but this auto-response conflicts with intentionally seeking what’s different.
 In short, having one candidate with a trait that stands out as different would subconsciously be labeled as more of a risk, and therefore not as seriously considered.

 As talent professionals, if we know the odds of a diverse candidate being hire rise drastically with one other diverse candidate in the mix, this is an easily achievable practice that elevates the exposure of and the chance that someone with a different background could be hired.
 Recruiters and talent acquisition teams can weed out this specific bias simply by offering two or more diverse candidates as a standard practice.
 Something as small as making sure no one stands out like a sore thumb creates a more even environment for evaluation of those candidates.
 This anecdote, and others sprinkled throughout this post, indicate that a strong diversity hiring practice comes from small changes that fight bias, plus being consistent about those changes.
 If done correctly, over time, these ideas can change our approach for finding top talent in a tight job market.